 Your meal plan is loaded on your Mav card.
 “Meal” swipes are used in the Connection Café, and Dining Dollars can be used at any of our locations.
 You may swipe in only once per meal period (breakfast, continental breakfast, lunch midday meal and dinner), but you may swipe again to use Dining Dollars if you would like to treat a friend to a meal in the Connection Café.
 Dining Dollars are dollar to dollar, much like a debit system, and the balance will roll over from the fall to spring.

 If you run out of Dining Dollars, you can reload your card with Mav Money, which is also dollar to dollar, either at the Mav Express Office, or online through your MyMav account.
-Our meal plan program is completely separate from the Wells Fargo account and the Mav Money system.
-Please inquire with the Mav Express Office for more information about these two programs.
+Our meal plan program is completely separate from the Mav Money system.
+Please inquire with the Mav Express Office for more information about this program.

-You can sign up for any of the meal plans online or in the Housing Office in the E.H.
+You can sign up for any of the meal plans in the Housing Office in the E.H.
 Hereford University Center.

 LIVING ON CAMPUS

 TWICE THE FUN